-An on-line quiz system is provided for you here, containing practice problems similar to that what you will find on the class examinations.
+This on-line quiz system has practice problems similar to that what you will find on the class examinations.

 Welcome.
-This is your official information source for Introduction to Digital Logic, a freshman-level engineering course, offered by the Department of Electrical and Computer Engineering, currently serving approximately 95 students.
+This is your official information source for Introduction to Digital Logic, a freshman-level engineering course, offered by the Department of Electrical and Computer Engineering, currently serving approximately 85 students.
 In this course we examine engineering methods for designing digital logic circuits such as what is commonly found in computers and other kinds of digital hardware.
-ECE 250 is a required course for students majoring in electrical engineering, computer systems engineering and computer science.
-Your instructor this winter/spring is Dr. Dean Johnson, an Associate Professor in the Department.
+ECE 2500 is a required course for students majoring in electrical engineering, computer systems engineering and computer science.
+Your instructor this fall is Dr. Dean Johnson, an Associate Professor in the Department.

 Comments to: firstname.lastname@example.org